visoca/SNP-and-genotype-calling/docs/setup.md

 mkdir -p /fastdata/$USER/varcal
 cd /fastdata/$USER/varcal
 ```
-Now we need to copy the alignments in BAM format produced in the previous sessions to `/fastdata/$USER/varcal/alignments`.
-If you don't have such data, there are files are available in ` /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/data/varcal/bams`, e.g.:
+Now we need to copy the alignments in BAM format.
+We are not going to use the alignments produced in the previous sessions, because we need lignments with certain specific information on them for run some of the exercises.
+You can copy them with:
 ```bash
 cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/data/varcal/alignments ./
 ```
-It is very important that all the BAM files are indexed, which can be done the following way:
+It is very important that all the BAM files are indexed, which can be done with the following commands:
 ```bash
 ls alignments/*.bam | xargs -I {} sh -c 'samtools index {}'
 ```